PostgREST/postgrest/docs/transactions.rst

 Pre-Request
 ===========

-The pre-request is a function that can run after the :ref:`tx_settings` are set and before the main query.
+The pre-request is a function that can run after the :ref:`tx_settings` are set and before the :ref:`main_query`.
 It's enabled with :ref:`db-pre-request`.

 This provides an opportunity to modify settings or raise an exception to prevent the request from completing.